littlespray/verl/docs/examples/config.rst

   algorithms (e.g. PPO) generates up to this length
 - ``data.train_batch_size``: Batch size sampled for one training iteration of different RL algorithms.
+- ``data.expand_factor``: Dataset expansion factor.
+If specified and > 1,
+  duplicates the dataset this many times to artificially increase dataset size.
 - ``data.return_raw_input_ids``: Whether to return the original input_ids without adding chat template.
 This is mainly used to accommodate situations where the reward model's chat template differs